-By filing USCIS Form I-212 is called an "Application for Permission to Reapply for Admission into the United States after Deportation or Removal."
-You will need to support your application by showing numerous factors in your favor, such as family ties in the United States, your rehabilitation after any criminal violations, your good moral character and responsibility for a family, and more before you can return to the country.
+Form I-212 is called an "Application for Permission to Reapply for Admission into the United States after Deportation or Removal."
+You will need to support your application by showing numerous factors in your favor, such as family ties in the United States, your rehabilitation after any criminal violations, your good moral character and perhaps responsibility for a family, and more.

-If you are separately inadmissible to the U.S. (on top of the time bar based on your prior removal), you may also need to submit USCIS Form I-601 along with your application for reentry.
+If you are separately inadmissible to the U.S. (on top of the time bar based on your prior removal), you might also need to submit USCIS Form I-601 along with your application for reentry.
 The name of this form is the "Application for Waiver of Grounds of Inadmissibility."

 Some people have a better chance than others of receiving waivers to reenter the United States.
 Getting a waiver following an aggravated felony is extremely difficult.
 Similarly, aliens accused of terrorist activity are not likely to receive a waiver of inadmissibility.

-The law accompanying § 1325 is 8 U.S.C. § 1326, which makes the offense of reentering, or attempting to reenter the United States after being removed or deported, a felony offense.
+The law accompanying § 1325 is 8 U.S.C. § 1326, which makes the offense of reentering, or attempting to reenter the United States after being removed or deported, a felony offense in many instances.
 You will likely be permanently barred from the United States if you illegally reenter after a prior removal.